api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/configuring-airnode.md

 When doing this, Airnode will calculate the total number of requests reported by all blockchain providers.
-If this number exceeds the maximum concurrency limit it will start dropping the latest requests from the blockchain provider with the maximum number of requests until the number of them is under the limit.
+If this number exceeds the maximum concurrency limit it will start dropping the latest requests from the blockchain provider(s) with the maximum number of requests until the number of them is under the limit.

 For example, if `maxConcurrency` set to 5 and there are three providers (A, B and C) and they reported the following requests: